New Zealand First: Out of Parliament: 2020–2023

-New Zealand First Foundation fraud case, 2020–2022
+New Zealand First Foundation fraud case: 2020–2022

 In mid-February 2020, the Serious Fraud Office (SFO) announced that it was investigating the NZ First Foundation in response to allegations that the party had created a slush fund.
 Between 2017 and 2019, New Zealand First officials had allegedly channelled half a million dollars of donations into the NZ First Foundation's bank account to cover various party-related expenses such as the party's headquarters, graphic design, an MP's legal advice, and even a $5000 day at the Wellington races.
 The amount of donations deposited into the foundation and used by the party was at odds with its official annual returns.
 Peters has denied any wrongdoing, while fellow MP Shane Jones, the Minister for Infrastructure, has denounced allegations that the party was offering policy for cash as "conspiracy theories."

 In late September 2020, the Serious Fraud Office announced that they would be laying charges against two persons as a result of their investigation into the NZ First Foundation.
-Both the SFO and Peters confirmed that the accused were not ministers, candidates or current members of the party.
-Peters criticised the timing of the SFO's decision to lay charges against the defendants as "politically motivated," describing it as a "James Comey level error of judgment".
-According to Stuff, Peters had tried unsuccessfully to stop the Serious Fraud Office from releasing its press release until after the formation of a new government following the 2020 New Zealand general election on 17 October 2020.

-On 7 June 2022, the trial of two men charged with stealing NZ$746,881 worth of donations from New Zealand First between September 2015 and February 2020 began at the Auckland High Court.
+On 7 June 2022, the trial of two men charged with stealing NZ$746,881 worth of donations from New Zealand First between September 2015 and February 2020 began.
 At the time, the defendants had been granted name suppression.
 Prosecutor Paul Wicks QC argued that the defendants had deceived about 40 donors, the NZ First party secretary and the Electoral Commission into believing that their donations were going to the party.
 In fact, the money had gone into one of the defendants' bank accounts and the NZ First Foundation's bank account.
 Under the Electoral Act, funds donated to the NZ First Foundation between 2017 and 2020 should have been treated as party donations.
 According to the prosecution, the NZ First Foundation's funds were being used as a "slush fund" to cover party expenses including leasing and furnishing office space for the party's Wellington headquarters, election campaigning, and fundraisers.
 Wicks claimed that the defendants rather than the party's leadership controlled these funds.